 Jades & Scrolls

 Your friends and relatives may prefer something more in keeping with Taiwan’s reputation as a producer of tech toys.
-3C stores, as they’re called on the island (3C stands for computers, communications, and consumer electronics) often have good bargains, but English-language manuals aren’t always available, and after-sales service may be an issue.
-Perhaps it’d better to give them something uniquely Taiwanese…
+3C stores, as they’re called (3C stands for computers, communications, and consumer electronics) often have good bargains, but English-language manuals aren’t always available, and after-sales service may be an issue.
+So perhaps it’d be better to give them something uniquely Taiwanese…

-If you have specific shopping requests for your upcoming Taiwan guided tour, or just want an hour here and an hour there to browse, our expert itinerary planners can devise a schedule that prefectly meets your requirements.
-Whether you seek a luxury tour or a family tour of Taiwan, we invite you to reach out today and start your journey through this fascinating land.
+If you have specific shopping requests for your upcoming private tour of Taiwan, or just want an hour here and an hour there to browse, our expert itinerary planners can devise a schedule that prefectly meets your requirements.
+Whether you seek a luxury tour or a private family tour of Taiwan, we invite you to reach out today and start your journey through this fascinating land.